CNugteren/CLBlast/README.md

 * `half FloatToHalf(const float value)`: Converts a 32-bits floating-point value to a 16-bits floating-point value.
 * `float HalfToFloat(const half value)`: Converts a 16-bits floating-point value to a 32-bits floating-point value.

-The `/samples` folder contains examples of how to use these convencience functions when calling one of the half-precision BLAS routines.
+The `samples/haxpy.c` example shows how to use these convencience functions when calling the half-precision BLAS routine HAXPY.

 Contributing